 Generally, when there is a complaint of workplace harassment or violence, employers have a duty to conduct an investigation.
 (Some health and safety legislation limits investigation requirements to harassment complaints, but that may be because incidents of violence are more likely to involve a police investigation.)
 Investigation requirements tend to vary from one Canadian jurisdiction to the next.
 For example:

-• The Canada Labour Code (which applies to federally regulated workplaces) sets out a detailed investigation process, including negotiation, conciliation, investigation and reporting.
-(See our earlier post for further information.)
+- The Canada Labour Code (which applies to federally regulated workplaces like banks, telecommunications, airlines, shipping and railway) sets out a detailed investigation process, including negotiation, conciliation, investigation and reporting.
+(See our earlier post on federal workplace and harassment laws for further information.)

 Working Alone